How Annual Meetings Work

 Each Annual Meeting represents the collaborative efforts of a number of people across several years.
 After consulting with the Board of Trustees about meeting locations, the SAA’s Executive Director contracts with a host hotel.
 In each area there is a Local Arrangements Committee that raises funds to underwrite the year’s Opening Reception, arranges special events, and advises on other conference activities.
 The year’s panel sessions, seminars, and workshops are developed by a Program Committee, whose work is reviewed by the Board of Trustees.
 SAA officers always welcome suggestions from the membership about meeting places and plans.

-The SAA’s current registration fees are $125 for faculty members and postdoctoral scholars and $90 for dissertation candidates.
-Late registrations are accepted at a rate of $150 for faculty and postdoctoral scholars and $100 for dissertation candidates.
+The SAA’s current registration fees are $150 for faculty members and postdoctoral scholars and $90 for dissertation candidates.

 Our three-year rotation recognizes those with religious and family conflicts on Easter and, because the holidays often overlap, Passover.
 Every third year we have the difficult challenge of matching our Easter rates on a non-Easter weekend.
 Second- and even third-tier cities can be reluctant to meet our rate demands.

 Our rate history is our best negotiating tool with conference hotels.
 Room rates are an especially urgent concern at present, as universities reduce travel support.
-In 2014, the SAA will have maintained a flat rate for six years:
+The SAA maintained a flat rate for six years:

 $130 for Washington, D.C. in 2009